-- (a) The company must be a BVI company (whether or not it was first incorporated in the BVI, so that companies which have been "continued" in the BVI now also qualify); this would naturally mean, amongst other things, that the general requirements of the corporate and regulatory laws of the BVI must be satisfied. - (b) The company's memorandum must state that it is a private trust company. - (c) The company must be a limited company and its name must include the designation "(PTC)" before its permitted ending. - (d) The company's registered agent must hold a Class 1 trust licence under the BVI's Banks and Trust Companies Act, 1990. - (e) The company must not solicit trust business from members of the public. - (f) All the company's trust business must be "unremunerated trust business" and/or "related trust business".
+- (a) The company must be a BVI company (whether or not it was first incorporated in the BVI, so that companies which have been "continued" in the BVI now also qualify); this would naturally mean, amongst other things, that the general requirements of the corporate and regulatory laws of the BVI must be satisfied. - (b) The company's memorandum must state that it is a private trust company.

+- (d) The company's registered agent must hold a Class 1 trust licence under the BVI's Banks and Trust Companies Act, 1990. - (e) The company must not solicit trust business from members of the public. - (f) All the company's trust business must be "unremunerated trust business" and/or "related trust business".
 These terms are explained immediately below.